-Originally, the block was divided by Parker Street, a 60 foot wide street located on top of the Cross Dam.
+Originally, the north side of Marlborough between Hereford and Massachusetts Avenue was divided by Parker Street, a 60 foot wide street located on top of the Cross Dam.
 The east side of Parker Street intersected with the north side of Marlborough at a point about 355 feet west of Hereford.
 It ran from Beacon southwest at approximately a 45 degree angle, intersecting Marlborough, Commonwealth, Newbury, and Boylston, and then continuing to Centre Street.
 Various manufacturing and industrial businesses had been located on the street to utilize the tidal power provided by the dam before its operation was terminated.

-On June 12, 1866, all of the land on the north side of Marlborough between Hereford and the east side of Parker Street was purchased from the Boston Water Power Company by Daniel Davies.
-On March 1, 1872, all of the land on the north side of Marlborough between Massachusetts Avenue and the west side of Parker Street was purchased by a real estate investment trust formed by Grenville T. W. Braman, Henry D. Hyde, and Frank W. Andrews.
-The land under Parker Street remained the property of the Boston Water Power Company.
+On March 1, 1872, all of the land on the block from the west side of Parker Street to Massachusetts Avenue was purchased by a real estate investment trust formed by Grenville T. W. Braman, Henry D. Hyde, and Frank W. Andrews, known as the Beacon Street Lands Trust.
+The trust also purchased a number of other parcels from the Boston Water Power Company at the same time.

 Between March and December of 1872, Daniel Davies sold Silas W. Merrill five lots comprising a parcel at the corner of Marlborough and Hereford, with a frontage of 80 feet on Marlborough.
 In 1872-1873, Silas Merrill built 363 Marlborough and 13-15-17 Hereford on the eastern 60 feet of the parcel.
 In May of 1874, he sold the western 20 feet to Spencer and Mary (Cumston) Richardson, who had purchased 363 Marlborough as their home.
 They left the lot vacant.

-In May of 1872, Daniel Davies sold his remaining land with a 200 foot frontage to George Wheatland, Jr. That same month, George Wheatland, Jr., entered into a trust agreement with William Dudley Pickman and William Pickering Fay under which he agreed to hold two undivided one-third interests in the property in their names and they agreed to assume the obligation for one third (each) of the mortgages on the property.
+On May 10, 1872, Daniel Davies sold his remaining land with a 200 foot frontage to building contractor George Wheatland, Jr. That same month, George Wheatland, Jr., entered into a trust agreement with William Dudley Pickman and William Pickering Fay under which he agreed to hold two undivided one-third interests in the property in their names and they agreed to assume the obligation for one third (each) of the mortgages on the property.
 On April 18, 1876, George Wheatland, Jr., transferred the remaining one-third interest in the property to his father, George Wheatland, Sr., of Salem.
 The land remained vacant for the next seven years.

-Daniel Davies died in June of 1878, and on February 1, 1879, his heirs and Grenville Braman and his partners entered into a series of transactions (using Chester M. Dawes as conveyancer) to “square off” their holdings by exchanging triangular shaped lots.
+Daniel Davies died in June of 1878, and on February 1, 1879, his heirs and the Beacon Street Lands Trust entered into a series of transactions (using Chester M. Dawes as conveyancer) to “square off” their holdings by exchanging triangular shaped lots.
 Grenville T. W. Braman purchased the lots to the east, adding them to the triangular lot he had purchased in 1872 from Daniel Davies and creating a rectangular lot with a frontage of 80.58 feet on both Marlborough and the alley.
-The lots to the west were purchased by Grenville T. W. Braman and his partners in the real estate trust.
+The lots to the west were purchased by the Beacon Street Lands Trust.
 The dividing line between the parcels was 360.58 feet west of Hereford.

-As of February of 1879, the land to the east, with a frontage of 360.58 feet, included the houses at 363 Marlborough and 13-15-17 Hereford, with a frontage on Marlborough of 60 feet, a 20 foot vacant lot owned by Spencer and Mary Richardson, a 200 foot vacant lot owned by George Wheatland, Sr. (one-third) and William D. Pickman (two-thirds), and a 80.58 vacant foot lot owned by Grenville T. W. Braman.
+As of February of 1879, the land to the east, with a frontage of 360.58 feet, included the houses at 363 Marlborough and 13-15-17 Hereford, with a frontage on Marlborough of 60 feet, a 20 foot vacant lot owned by Spencer and Mary Richardson, a 200 foot vacant lot owned by George Wheatland, Sr. (one-third) and William D. Pickman and William P. Fay (two-thirds), and a 80.58 vacant foot lot owned by Grenville T. W. Braman.

-In October of 1879, Grenville T. W. Braman sold his 80.58 foot lot to George Wheatland, Jr., who transferred it to his father in December of 1879,
+On October 9, 1879, Grenville T. W. Braman sold his 80.58 foot lot to George Wheatland, Jr., who transferred it to his father on December 29, 1879,

-As of February of 1879, the land to the west of a line 360.58 feet west of Hereford, with a frontage of 279.42 feet, was owned by Grenville T.W.
-Braman and his partners in the real estate investment trust.
+As of February of 1879, the land to the west of a line 360.58 feet west of Hereford, with a frontage of 279.42 feet, was owned by the Grenville T.W.
+Braman and his partners in the Beacon Street Lands Trust.